Milford Borough Departments

 Contact the building inspector when planning new construction or to secure a building permit for an addition or for making improvements to an existing residential or commercial structure.

 All structures require permits.

-Mr. Steve McLaughlin, BIU, Inc. is our active Building Inspector (Borough of Milford), and is available in the Borough Building Office on the second floor of the Borough Hall at 109 W Catharine St. on Tuesdays and Thursdays from 9:30 a.m. to 10:30 a.m.
-You may also leave a message for Mr. McLaughlin at 570-344-9681.
+Aaron Palaskas, BIU, Inc. is our active Building Inspector (Borough of Milford), and is available in the Borough Office at 500 Broad Street on Tuesdays from 9:30 a.m. to 10:30 a.m.
 Applications are available on line or in the Borough Office during regular office hours.
 All applications must be submitted in full and provided in quadruplet (if completed on-line).

 Building Inspection Underwriters of Pennsylvania, Inc.

 The Borough of Milford has two large parks.
 Each park has a ball field, playground equipment, a basketball court, and large grass areas.
 There are numerous small parks and memorial parks located throughout the borough.
 There is also a skateboard park with specific rules for its safe use, posted at the entrance.

 All parks are open from 8 a.m. to 8 p.m., and are maintained by the Borough Street Department.
 The Borough police make regular patrols of the parks.

 The West Ann Memorial Park is the site of many festivals throughout the year.